aftirws/Momoka/README.md

-# Momoka - a simple Discord Bot
+# Momoka - a simple Discord bot

 Made for learning purposes